 My mother used to make Zōsui to finish off bits and pieces of leftover Vegetables and Cooked Rice.
 To make this soup even more filling, she often added some dumplings which I loved.
 Mochi is also very nice in this soup but they are not available always, so she made simple wheat flour-base dumplings.
 This soup will keep you warm on a cold day.

 2 to 3 cups Cooked Rice

 Some Vegetables (Carrot, White Radish, Shiitake, Shimeji, Potato, Spinach, Tofu)

 Salt & Soy Sauce

 1/2 cup Glutinous Rice Flour *OR Potato Starch

 1 pinch Salt

 *Instead of the dumplings, Gnocchi would go very well with this dish.

-Mix all the Dumpling Ingredients and make it into paste.
-Using a tablespoon, drop bite size dumplings into the boiling soup.
+- Mix all the Dumpling ingredients and make it into thick paste.
+You would need about 1/2 cup Water.
+Using a dinner spoon, drop bite size dumplings into the boiling soup.

-Add the pre-cooked Rice, then bring it to a boil.
+- Add the Cooked Rice, then bring it to a boil.